Preventing Broken Eggs in your Nesting Boxes:

-Rearranging their nest is a normal part of chicken nesting behavior, but it often means clearing a once softly-bedded nesting box to a hard piece of wood covered only by a few sparse pieces of straw.
-Once the bottom of the nest is exposed it’s easy for a hen to accidentally break eggs as she gets in or out of the nest or bickers with other hens over who gets to use their favorite nesting box.
+Rearranging their nest is a normal part of chicken nesting behavior, but often hens get carried away and clear a once softly-bedded nesting box to a hard piece of wood protected only by a few sparse pieces of straw.
+Once the hard bottom of the nest is exposed it’s easy for a hen to accidentally break eggs as she gets in or out of the nest or bickers with other hens over who gets to use their favorite nesting box.

 The Solution: A Modern Replacement for Nesting Material

 After cleaning up many broken eggs, I decided to experiment with materials to create a soft nest base that would be easy to clean and impossible to move.
 I wondered if it could work to line the nesting boxes in thick astroturf.